 Diagnosed with breast cancer just three weeks after her engagement, it took Jackie Scully all of her strength and the help of a heavenly Haven to recover

-- In the UK, the lifetime risk of being diagnosed with breast cancer is one in eight women
+- The lifetime risk of being diagnosed with breast cancer is one in eight women

-- Jackie Scully was just three weeks engaged to her boyfriend of 13 years when she found a lump on her breast on Christmas Eve
+- Jackie was just three weeks engaged when she found a lump on her breast

 - But whilst the hospital fought her disease, it was the Breast Cancer Haven that helped repair her psychological health, putting her 'back together again'